Restoring Rites of Passage For Youth: A Two-Week Leadership Intensive

 This training – or comparable training and experience elsewhere (uncommon!) – is a prerequisite to apprenticing and staffing most Rite of Passage Journeys youth programs.
 Find information about apprentice and staff positions here, and contact Cameron Withey, Program Director, with questions, inquiries, and applications, at firstname.lastname@example.org.

 $2250.
 This is all-inclusive – food, camping and permit fees, and transportation are covered for the duration of the program.
 We are happy to arrange payment plans, and we welcome financial aid applications.
 Journeys has never turned away a participant for lack of funds.

 1. Please complete this brief registration form.

 2. Please send a letter of intent to Cameron Withey, Program Director, at email@example.com.
+Note that this reserves your spot in the program– not just step 1.
 We invite you to consider the following questions in your letter.

 3. We will follow up with you shortly after receiving your submissions.
 After admission into the program, we will ask for a deposit ($400) or financial aid application to hold your spot in the program.

 What in your heart calls you to seek out this experience?